 Tell Your Legislators to Support the COMPOST Act

 Ask your legislator today to support the Cultivating Organic Matter through the Promotion of Sustainable Techniques (COMPOST) Act introduced in the U.S. House of Representatives by Reps.
-Julia Brownley (D-CA), Chellie Pingree (D-ME), and Ann Kuster (D-NH) and the U.S. Senate by Senator Cork Booker (D-NJ).
+Julia Brownley (D-CA), Chellie Pingree (D-ME), and Ann Kuster (D-NH) and the U.S. Senate by Senator Cory Booker (D-NJ).

 Increased investment in compost infrastructure can help our country address climate challenges and improve soil and water quality while creating local jobs, particularly in underserved rural and urban communities.